mglagolev/mouse2/README.md

 Quick installation:

-	**pip install mouse2**
+	pip install mouse2

 PyPI installation should add the following commands:

-	aggregates
+aggregates			-	determine the aggregates in the system based on inter-particle distances

 backbone_bond_autocorrelations	-	calculate the autocorrelation function of the backbone bonds of a polymer

 backbone_twist			-	calculate the list of dihedral angles formed by the segments of polymer backbone

 bond_orientational_ordering	- 	calculates the angles between the bonds, if their midpoints are located within specified distance range from each other

 lamellar_ordering		-	calculate the molecular ordering parameters for lamellae containing tilted copolymer blocks

 data2pdb			-	convert the LAMMPS data file to Protein Databank (pdb) format

 Quick reference: